Guillermo Rojas Bazan: Models

 Rojas Bazan built eighty-seven models for Argentina’s National Museum of the Nation as a result of being commissioned to build every aircraft used in Argentina’s Naval history.
 He built an additional twelve models that were displayed in different locations in Argentina.
-At Fine Art Models, he built numerous models including the F-4UD Corsair, which was recognized as a masterpiece by the German magazine IQ.
-When discussing Rojas Bazan’s P-51 Mustang model, a former World War II pilot of that aircraft, said that the details in the model are the best that he has ever seen.
-When asked about which are his favorite models, Rojas Bazan said, 'I do not have only one favorite model, I have several.
+At Fine Art Models, he built numerous models including the F-4UD Corsair When asked about which are his favorite models, Rojas Bazan said, 'I do not have only one favorite model, I have several.
 Many of them are planes from the period between 1920 and 1939, before WWII (golden age of aviation).
 These include the Northrop Gamma, Boeing B-15, Boeing YB-17 (prototypes on the great B-17), Martin B-10, Vought Vindicator, Curtiss Hawk III, Junkers G-38, Junkers G-24, Heinkel He70, Fairey Battle, etc. Many of these aircraft were not good machines, or have not been very popular, but I like them aesthetically.'
-One model that was built in Rojas Bazan's most recent freelancer era is a Mitsubishi A6M Zero that now resides in Japan and was promoted there as the best Zero replica ever built.
-Another model completed in recent years is a Ju 87 B-1 Stuka, which is featured in one of his YouTube videos.
-In that video, he explains the archeological labor that he undergoes to complete his models in the most realistic way possible.
 His last completed model is a Consolidated B-24H Liberator.
 It was commissioned by the 467th Bombardment Group (H) Association for the purpose of being displayed at the historic Wendover airfield.